Region-Aware Wasserstein Distances of Persistence Diagrams and Merge Trees: Metric proof using any background field

-From this, the triangle inequality can be proven in the same way than in Appendix \ref{metric_proof} starting from \autoref{eq_metric_vector}.
-Moreover, non-negativity, identity of indiscernibles and symmetry can be proven in the same way than in Appendix \ref{metric_proof}. }
+From this, the triangle inequality can be proven in the same way \revisionTVCGminor{as} in Appendix \ref{metric_proof} starting from \autoref{eq_metric_vector}.
+Moreover, non-negativity, identity of indiscernibles and symmetry can be proven in the same way \revisionTVCGminor{as} in Appendix \ref{metric_proof}. }

 \revision{